eddatasci/unrollment_proj/README.md

 ## Concept

-The baisc idea is that we work on this project in an open, reproducible format.
+The basic idea is that we work on this project in an open, reproducible format.
 Our initial goal is to develop a highly predictive algorithm for predicting bachelor's degree completion useing data from the 2002 ELS.
 We'd like to demystify what goes into